chaunm/node-actors-prototype/actors/logic/bonjour.md

 ```

 ### 1.2 Setup

-This is a `tell` request.
 We only process this request when the internal state is `state.initializing`

+A success response is just to let `Anonymous` know that: the params is ok.

+The requester then should re-connect back to the home network wifi, discovering the presence of gateway (in 3 minutes timeout )

 **mailbox:** `:request/setup`